davidcarboni/encrypted-file-upload/README.md

 [`DiskFileItem`](https://github.com/apache/commons-fileupload/blob/master/src/main/java/org/apache/commons/fileupload/disk/DiskFileItem.java)
 implementation, you'll need to alter your code to use `getInputStream()` instead.

-The reason for this is that the raw temp file is encrypted: *the centent is meaningless*.
+The reason for this is that the raw temp file is encrypted: *the content is meaningless*.
-Directly accessing this file (for example to move it rather than copy it) would lead to unexpected results (ie a scrambled file).
+Directly accessing this file (for example to move it rather than copy it) would lead to unexpected results (i.e. a scrambled file).
 The `getStoreLocation()` method is not provided to help you avoid this happening unintentionally.